Gift from Russia

 We were given a file, named flag with no file extension.
 As always, we run the file command to find what type of file is it.

-As it turns out, it is a bzip2 file!
+As it turns out, it is a bzip2arrow-up-right file!
 Afterwards, we ran binwalk command to check if there are any embedded data within the file.

 finding out what type of file